aziis98/website-2023/src/pages/articles/asd-project.md

 #### Skipped Line Compaction

-I thing I really like about Web Browser's DevTools is the ability to automatically count repeated `console.log` messages, I wanted to do something similar for the parser.
+What I think I really like about Web Browser's DevTools is the ability to automatically count repeated `console.log` messages, I wanted to do something similar for the parser.
 I wanted to see how many lines of each type were skipped without flooding the console with messages.

 ```rust
 for (s, count) in skipped.iter().fold(Vec::new(), |mut acc, s| {